 Caltrans personnel make charges against the project identification number for state administered projects similar to charging practices used on Caltrans projects.
 As a result of using this charging method, the local agency shares the engineering costs in accordance with the cooperative agreement between the local agency and Caltrans.
 Charges made for the local agency’s personnel or consultants on state administered projects are also charged against the project and shared in accordance with the cooperative agreement.
 The method of charging the project for local agency personnel may vary depending on the entity and the agreement.

 The Caltrans claims process in consultation with the fund provider is used when Caltrans administers a construction contract.
 For more information about this process, refer to Section 5-4, “Disputes,” of this manual.
 The agreement must state that the fund provider will abide by the outcome of the Caltrans claims process.

 If the project is funded in whole or part with local federal-aid funds, and the resident engineer determines that additional funds are needed, the resident engineer follows the procedures outlined in Section 5-203, “Obtaining Additional Funds,” of this manual, with the following changes:

-- The meeting with the resident engineer, construction engineer, construction field coordinator, and project manager to discuss funding needs and alternatives shall also include the district local assistance engineer and a representative of the local agency that sponsored the project.
-The meeting should include a representative of the local RTPA if the local federal-aid funds are programmed by the RTPA.
-The meeting should include the Federal Highway Administration transportation engineer for projects of division interest.
+- The meeting with the resident engineer, construction engineer, Construction field coordinator, and project manager to discuss funding needs and alternatives must also include the district Local Assistance engineer and a representative of the local agency that sponsored the project.
+The meeting should include a representative of the local regional transportation agency (RTPA) if the local federal-aid funds are programmed by the RTPA.
+The meeting should include the Federal Highway Administration transportation engineer for projects with appropriate risk levels.

 - The memorandum to request additional funds will be processed through the RTPA or district local assistance engineer.
 The meeting participants decide who receives the memorandum.